heliophysicsPy/heliophysicsPy.github.io/_posts/2018-02-12-Page-Update.markdown

 ---
 layout: post
-title: "Page Update!"
+title: "Website published."
 author: ehsteve
 ---
-Major updates to the page!
+This is the first official release of the community website.